graphql/graphiql/packages/graphiql-toolkit/docs/create-fetcher.md

 ReactDOM.render(document.getElementByID('graphiql'), <App />);
 ```

-you will need to install the client seperately:
+you will need to install the client separately:

 ```bash
 yarn add subscriptions-transport-ws